 - 2. Do not disconnect the battery of the disabled vehicle as this could damage the vehicle's electrical system. - 3.
 Park the booster vehicle close to the hood of the disabled vehicle making sure the two vehicles do not touch.
 Set the parking brake on both vehicles and stay clear of the engine cooling fan and other moving parts. - 4.
-Check all battery terminals and remove any excessive corrosion before you attach the battery cables. - 5.
+Check all battery terminals and remove any excessive corrosion before you attach the battery cables.
+Ensure the vent caps are tight and level. - 5.
 Turn the heater fan on in both vehicles to protect any electrical surges.
 Turn all other accessories off.